nirmal141/cover-letter-chrome-extension/README.md

 - `src/options.html|css|js`: API key/model/base URL + resume storage
 - `PRIVACY.md`: draft privacy policy for listing

+## License
+This project is licensed for personal, non-commercial use only.
+See [LICENSE](LICENSE) for details.

+**Important**: This extension may NOT be published to Chrome Web Store or any other browser extension marketplace.
+It is intended for personal use only.

 ## Publishing
 1. Generate icons:
    - Install Pillow: `python3 -m pip install pillow`